iozsaygi/welog/Documents/WelogAPI.md

 ## Static Methods
 * **Log(int, string)** </br>
-    Use this function to create a new Log request.
+    Use this function to create a new log request.

     ```csharp
     using UnityEngine;